OUR STAR TREK FOUND ITEM PROP GLASSES

 DS9

-* Some of the many colored plastic glasses used in Quark's.
+* Some of the many colored plastic glasses used in Quark's Bar.

 * I lucked out and found a set on eBay.